TeseoLou/codoku/README.md

 - Gives returning users a persistent setting tailored to their preference.

 **Technical Aspects**:
-- Implemented using a custom switch input paired with a clear text label (Sound) and an accessible mute icon.
+- Built using a Bootstrap `form-switch` input and `<label>` for accessibility
+- The icon (`fa-volume-xmark` or `fa-volume-high`) updates dynamically based on state in `applySoundSetting()`
-- Visual feedback includes dynamic color changes:
+- Visual feedback includes dynamic color changes via `.form-check-input` custom styles:
   - 🔴 Red (Muted)
   - 🟢 Green (Active)
+- Toggle logic is handled via `sound.js`, which listens for changes on the `#sound-switch` input
+  - The toggle listens for change events and updates a global boolean `isSoundEnabled` using a ternary operator
   - State is stored in `localStorage`, so user choice remains even after browser refresh or revisit.
-- Integrated logic ensures sound-related functions respect the toggle state (e.g., theme-switch sound won’t play if sound is off).
+- A global `soundEffects` object manages all sound files using HTML `<audio>` elements preloaded into memory
+  - The `soundEffects.play()` method (used throughout game logic) respects the current toggle state to prevent unwanted playback
+- `aria-label` and semantic form structure ensure screen reader compatibility
+- Tightly coupled with all core game actions like `enableCellSelection()`, `revealHint()`, `startTimer()`, and `triggerAutoWinCheck()`

 ### **5.1.3 Navigation Bar**

-The navigation bar allows users to access the Game, About, and Rules pages easily from any part of the site.
-It adapts to different screen sizes, ensuring optimal usability across devices.
+A responsive, sticky top navigation panel that gives users immediate access to key areas of the **Codoku** website: the Game, About, and Rules pages.
+This feature ensures easy movement with embedded toggles for user preferences (theme and sound), and auto-collapses on mobile to maximize screen real estate.
+Users can click or tap page links directly, or open the hamburger menu on smaller devices.
+Toggle switches for Display (theme) and Sound are always accessible within the navbar.

 ![Navigation Bar in Action](docs/figures/gifs/navbar.gif)
 *Demonstration of the responsive navigation bar, complete with toggle collapse functionality and embedded display controls.*

 **Benefits:**
-- Quick and intuitive access to all main sections of the site
+- Provides quick access to core site areas from anywhere on the site
-- Mobile-first design enhances user experience on phones and tablets
+- Mobile-first design offers seamless navigation on phones and tablets
-- Centralized location for theme and sound toggle controls
+- Centralizes user preference controls (sound/theme toggles)
+- Maintains user context with a persistent top-bar layout

 **Technical Aspects:**
-- Responsive Bootstrap navbar with collapsible functionality
+- Responsive design
-- `navbar-toggler` component with ARIA labels for accessibility
+  - Built using the Bootstrap 5 `navbar` component with `navbar-expand-lg` and collapse classes for fluid responsiveness.
-- JavaScript handles auto-collapse behavior via `setupNavLinkCollapse()`
-- Toggle switches embedded in the nav bar, styled with CSS and synced via `localStorage`
-- `position: sticky` keeps navigation fixed to the top for persistent visibility
+  - On smaller viewports, the menu collapses into a hamburger toggler (`navbar-toggler`), controlled via `data-bs-toggle` and `data-bs-target`
+- A custom function `setupNavLinkCollapse()` in `navbar.js` ensures that once a nav link is clicked on mobile, the dropdown menu auto-collapses for better UX.
+- Toggle Integrations
+  - The theme and sound toggles are embedded within the navbar and use `<input type="checkbox" class="form-check-input">`.
+  - Each toggle syncs with `localStorage` to persist user choices across sessions
+  - Toggle icons and colors update based on theme or sound status in `theme.js` and `sound.js` and conditional use CSS classes
+  - If sound toggle is set to unmuted, 'Hoot' and 'Tweet' sounds are played when the theme switch is toggled
+- Accessibility Enhancements
+  - ARIA attributes like `aria-label` and `aria-controls` ensure the menu is screen reader-friendly.
+- The navbar inherits background images that match the current theme (`nav-light-background.webp` or `nav-dark-background.webp`), maintaining stylistic continuity across the site.
+  - These backgrounds have a transparent bottom to create a fade when users scroll down on a page.

 ### 5.1.4 Rules Modal
 The rules modal is an accessible pop-up interface that presents the game rules in a concise, readable format using modal design patterns.
 It delivers game instructions in a way that doesn’t interrupt flow or require a separate page load.
 It educates users while keeping them immersed in the puzzle interface.
 Users open the modal by clicking 'Rules'”' in the navbar.
 It can be dismissed via a clearly labeled 'Back ↲' button.